-The LGA and Arts Council England are also delighted to introduce a specific library service peer challenge, following the success of these we are delighted to be able to offer further library service peer challenges in 2019.
+In 2018 the LGA and Arts Council England introduced a specific library service peer challenge.
+Following the success of these we are delighted to be able to offer further library service peer challenges in 2019.
 Libraries have transformed significantly over the past decade, but there are still further steps to be taken.

 We will draw upon the LGA's pool of officer and member peers to put together a peer challenge team with the expertise to help you to address the key issues facing your library or cultural service.
 The team will spend 1.5 days in your council meeting key councillors, officers and partners, and seeing your work in both theory and practice.

-There are 6 library peer challenges available, and three cultural services peer challenges available in 2019/20.
+There are seven library peer challenges and three cultural services peer challenges available in 2019/20.
 All challenges must have taken place by 31 March 2020.

 How to apply

-To express an interest in either challenges, please email email@example.com by 5pm Thursday 31 January 2019, with a short summary (approximately two sides of A4) of what issues you would like the peer challenge to address and how you believe the peer challenge will assist your council, along with confirmation of support from the cultural services portfolio holder and senior officer responsible for library services or cultural services.
+To express an interest in either challenges, please email firstname.lastname@example.org by Friday 20 September with a short summary (approximately two sides of A4) of what issues you would like the peer challenge to address and how you believe the peer challenge will assist your council, along with confirmation of support from the relevant portfolio holder and senior officer responsible for library services or cultural services.
 Please also highlight any innovation and new ways of working that you think the peer challenge will help to support.